mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/tutorials/autoscaling/microscaling-queue/index.md

 * Sign in to the [Azure Portal][9].
 * Select Resource Groups from the left hand menu.
 * Find and delete the Resource Group you created for the Azure Queue.
-* If you created an ACS cluster for this demo, you'll want to delete the Resource Group for that too.
+* If you created an ACS cluster for this demo, delete the Resource Group for that, too.

 # Next Steps